Dmitry-Borodkin/voidc/doc/tutorial.md

   - Any other valid non-null Unicode Code Points are *allowed*.

 So, as you can see, the Starter Language is rather limited:
-- There's no keywords.
+- There are no keywords.
-- There's no operators.
+- There are no operators.
-- There's no arithmetics.
+- There is no arithmetic.
-- There's no flow control.
+- There is no flow control.
-- There's no preprocessor.
+- There is no preprocessor.
-- There's no floating-point, hexadecimal, octal or binary literals.
+- There are no floating-point, hexadecimal, octal or binary literals.
 - Etc, etc, etc ...

 How the hell it is possible to program in it?